Biden: We'll 'manage the hell' out of feds' COVID response

-"Some wonder if we are reaching too far," Biden said.
+"Some wonder if we are reaching too far," Biden said Friday.
 "Let me be clear, I'm convinced we can get it done."

 The real payoff, Biden said, will come from uniting the nation in a new effort grounded in science.